 Mock testing is essential to secure embedded systems.
 By only feeding your mocking setup with static return values, it will be very limited in the paths it can reach, as it cannot actively improve inputs to uncover new paths.
 By feeding the tested function with feedback-based fuzz data, you will be able to reach more code paths and thereby trigger more interesting program states and bugs.

-If you're interested in learning more about fuzz data or want to get first-hand experience with fuzzing, try out our open-source fuzzing tool CI Fuzz CLI.
+If you're interested in learning more about fuzz data or want to get first-hand experience with fuzzing, try out our open-source fuzzing tool CI Fuzz.
 It allows for uncomplicated fuzz testing straight from the command line using a few simple commands.
-CI Fuzz CLI allows you to have your first C/C++ fuzz tests running within a couple of minutes.
+CI Fuzz allows you to have your first C/C++ fuzz tests running within a couple of minutes.